If you are looking for a portable telescope to take on a trip then there are some great options to suit different budgets.

 Celestron Travel Scope DX range

-There is also a Celestron Travel Scope DX range.
-These are exactly the same telescopes as those above but just with a new color scheme.
+The Travel Scope DX range are exactly the same but just with a new color scheme.

 Celestron C70 Mini Mak

-It is actually sold as a spotting scope but is actually a very small Maksutov-Cassegrain catadioptric telescope.
+It is sold as a spotting scope but is actually a very small telescope.

 This light and portable package comes with a mini tabletop tripod included.